msicraft/ConsumeFood/README.md

 - You can change the values of FoodLevel and Saturation
 - Set player foodlevel and saturation with commands
 - You can change the maximum FoodLevel and Saturation
+- Potion effect can be added to food

 # Command